ropensci/roweb3/content/blog/2021-06-08-world-ocean-day/index.md

 ice <- sea_ice(year = seq(1980, 2020, 5), month = "Sep", pole = "N")
 ```

-`ice` is a list, which each list item corresponding to a year.
+`ice` is a list, with each list item corresponding to a year.
 Let's take a brief look at what we've got, by scanning the `head()` of the first two years worth of data.
 ```r
 head(ice[[1]])